-Reporting of Forfeiture of money received as advance for transfer of capital asset Section 56(2)(ix) - Clause 29A
+Reporting of Gift Tax - Section 56(2)(ix) - Clause 29A

 Forfeiture of money received as advance for transfer of capital asset - taxable in the hands of recipient as 'income from other sources'

 1. Whether amount included as income as referred in 56(2)(ix)?